-Walt Disney World is an experience like no other: each new land, from the Magic Kingdom to Epcot and everything in between, provides an immersive experience that gives you even more stories to tell once you’ve left.
-The overall experience is an intricate weaving of everything that makes Disney so attractive to people all around the world: it’s the energetic atmosphere, the rides, the food, the characters, the endearing staff.
+Walt Disney World is an experience like no other: each new land, from the Magic Kingdom to EPCOT theme park and everything in between, provides an immersive experience that gives you even more stories to tell once you’ve left.
+The energy, the nostalgia and excitement gives couples and families an experience of a lifetime.
 Call it the Disney magic.
-And every magic trick is a secret; Disney holds the best of them.
+And, every magic trick is often a secret; Disney holds the best of them.

-Here at Superior Cruise & Travel, we adore Disney and have helped hundreds of customers experience that magic with the best Disney vacation packages.
-To help you learn more about the Happiest Place on Earth, we’ve compiled a few secrets that will encourage you to make the trip.
-And trust us: you won’t regret it.
+Here at Superior Cruise & Travel a KROZ Company, we adore Disney and have helped hundreds of families experience that magic with the best and exclusive Disney vacation packages available.
+To help you learn more about the Happiest Place on Earth, we’ve compiled a few secrets that will expand your realities and what you know about Disney.

 Tony’s Town Square Restaurant